Lapple/generator-noscript/README.md

 - `grunt build` assembles the project, building templates and concatenating scripts,
-- `grunt server` builds the project and starts up a local instance of express server with livereload.
+- `grunt serve` builds the project and starts up a local instance of express server with livereload.

 The generated app will use: